scala/docs.scala-lang/overviews/macros/overview.md

 ### Using macros with Maven or SBT

 The walkthrough in this guide uses the simplest possible command-line compilation, but macros also work with build tools such as Maven and SBT.
 The separate compilation restriction requires that macros must be placed in a separate SBT project or Maven submodule, but other than that everything should work smoothly.
-Same story goes for the IDEs.
+Check out [https://github.com/scalamacros/sbt-example](https://github.com/scalamacros/sbt-example) or [https://github.com/scalamacros/maven-example](https://github.com/scalamacros/maven-example) for additional information.

+### Using macros with Scala IDE or Intellij IDEA

 Both in Scala IDE and in Intellij IDEA macros are known to work fine, given they are moved to a separate project.

 ### Debugging macros